-Partnership Business is one of the common forms of business organizations almost every where in the world.
+Partnership Business is one of the common types of business organizations almost every where in the world.

 A partnership is a business organization in which two or more (but not more than twenty) persons come together, agree to legally combine resources, set up, and manage a business.